bearwithtea/911Pricing/README.md

 <hr>

 ## Results
 <p> This was not what I was expecting the data to look like.
-There's room for more analysis, but just at a brief glance, it doesn't look like prices are shooting up beyond attainability, which is good news for my dream of acquiring one. </p>
+There's room for more analysis, but just at a brief glance, it doesn't look like prices are shooting up beyond attainability, which is good news for my dream of acquiring one.
+An important thing to note is that the prices stayed steady throughout the pandemic which is indicative of the strength of the market. </p>